MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 * **0** is synchronous autoload not allowed
 * **1** is synchronous autoload allowed

-For more information about customer feedback settings, see the [Synchronous autoload behavior](to do) page.
+For more information about synchronous autoload settings, see the [Synchronous Autoload Behavior](https://aka.ms/AA52xzw) page.

 [!INCLUDE[install_get_support_md](includes/install_get_support_md.md)]